310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 And we aren’t so wishy-washy as to wait idly, hoping for a miracle to happen.
 We're going to intervene in the war circulating in this region, and win every battle until we come out victorious in the qualifying rounds.
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata serious %}
-well, that’s what you’d expect from akatsuki, i suppose.
+well, that is what you would expect from akatsuki, i suppose.
 {% endbubble %}

 {% bubble Keito %}
 No, this is simply my personal opinion.
 Kanzaki will be the one to decide what we do.
 {% endbubble %}

-{% bubble Souma %}
+{% bubble Souma worried %}
 Um, as I’ve inquired before, why do you continually redirect the decision-making onto me?
 I personally would prefer to follow your wishes…

-Could this mean that Hasumi-dono really *<em>has</em>* been told to abide by some sort of inauspicious order…?
+Could this mean that Hasumi-dono really <em>has</em> been told to abide by some sort of inauspicious order…?
 {% endbubble %}

 ## Chapter 7